English as a Foreign Language (Intermediate)

 At the end of each term, we will issue you with a certificate of attendance if you have been to a minimum of 75% of your classes.

 You will get access to our library including our language study area, home to language software, satellite TV, a large foreign film collection and books, CDs and DVDs.

-If you are one of the first 100 people that sign up to two terms of our evening language classes, you will receive a free code for uTalk, the language-learning app.
+If you are one of the first 200 people that sign up to three terms of our evening language classes, you will receive a free code for uTalk, the language-learning app.
 With this, you will be able to access resources for a language of your choice.
 If you are eligible, you will receive a unique code from us by email.